 Nurse Staffing Task Force

-Join us for the new Nurse Staffing Task Force Project ECHO® Series, a free, five-part interactive webinar series with strategies to address the current staffing crisis.
-Each stand-alone session features a brief presentation from a subject matter expert followed by an interactive, small group discussion.
-Participants will leave with key recommendations and actions for effective advocacy for all stakeholders who can positively impact the nursing workforce.
+Each stand-alone session listed below featured a brief presentation from a subject matter expert followed by an interactive, small group discussion.
+The sessions were intended to provide key recommendations and actions for effective advocacy for all stakeholders who can positively impact the nursing workforce.

-- September 14 – Creating a Healthy & Supportive Nurse Work Environment: Key Steps
+- Session 1 – Creating a Healthy & Supportive Nurse Work Environment: Key Steps

-- September 21 – Transforming Cost into Value: Recognizing Nurses’ Unique Contribution
+- Session 2 – Transforming Cost into Value: Recognizing Nurses’ Unique Contribution

-- September 28 – Innovative Care Delivery in Nursing: A Paradigm Shift in Healthcare
+- Session 3 – Innovative Care Delivery in Nursing: A Paradigm Shift in Healthcare

-- October 5 – Maximizing Nursing Efficiency: The Future of Regulatory Innovation
+- Session 4 – Maximizing Nursing Efficiency: The Future of Regulatory Innovation

-- October 19 – Achieving Excellence in Healthcare: Nurse Staffing Standards
+- Session 5 – Achieving Excellence in Healthcare: Nurse Staffing Standards

 Access Session Resources from the Nurse Staffing Task Force Project ECHO® Series: